FireHouseLabs/sasie.github.io/docs/index.md

 ### Downloading Pre-built Binaries

-Pre-built binaries are available on the [GitHub Releases](https://github.com/YourUsername/sas-dashboard/releases) page.
+Pre-built binaries are available on the [GitHub Releases](https://github.com/firehouselabs/sasie.github.io/releases) page or using the links to the left.
 Each release includes:

 - **Windows**: Portable executable (.exe)
 - **macOS**: DMG installer (.dmg)